 It didn't used to belong to the right.
-In the winter of 1980 it belonged to all of us, all of the new hockey fans around the country watching a team of college kids beat the best players in the world, a Soviet machine who had dominated everybody, including U.S. professionals.
+In the winter of 1980 it belonged to all of us, all of the new hockey fans around the country watching a team of college kids beat the best players in the world, a Soviet machine that had dominated everybody, including U.S. professionals.
 The Olympics were imbalanced back then, restricted, as they were, to amateurs, to non-professionals, when non-capitalist societies had nothing but.
-Their players were state-sponsored non-professionals, trained since infancy, drilled daily, while ours were college kids: Mike from Minneapolis and Mark from Madison and Mike again from Wintrop, Mass., and Neal from northern Minnesota.
+Their players were state-sponsored, trained since infancy, drilled daily, while ours were college kids: Mike from Minneapolis, Mark from Madison, Mike again from Wintrop, Mass., Neal from northern Minnesota.
 Guys.
 As in: Hey, why don't you guys get together and play some games?

 I'd followed their run through the Winter Games peripherally but was assuming the worst when, flipping channels one Friday night (literally: hand on the knob, kids), I came across a newsbrief informing us that the U.S. hockey team had beaten the Russians.
 Immediately I flipped back to the Olympics, to the tape-delayed game, just in time to see Mark Johnson (from Madison) slide between two defenders and flip it in the goal with one second left in the first period to tie it, 2-2.
 Holy crap!
 We win this?
 I watched the rest of the game on tenterhooks even though I knew its outcome, then went out into the night pumped beyond belief.
 It was an odd sensation.
 I'd grown up in unpatriotic times, when patriotism was the last refuge of squares rather than scoundrels.
 I'd watched the country fall apart militarily (Vietnam), politically (Watergate), economically (OPEC, stagflation).
 We had gas lines and hostages.
 Now we had this.
 What was this?
 It felt good.
 USA!
 USA!

 I thought Homer Simpson killed it in 1993.
 I really did.
 There was an episode of “The Simpsons” in which Homer and Marge, driving to a parent-teacher conference, argue over who gets Lisa's teacher (an easy gig) and who gets Bart's (trouble).
-Homer, who had Lisa's teacher the previous year, whines and wheedles his way into getting Lisa's teacher again, and when Marge finally capitulates he does this:
+Homer whines and wheedles his way into getting Lisa's teacher again, and when Marge finally capitulates he does this: